dwmcrobb/mcloc/README.md

 where the simplification and reduction of code is an objective.
-Say modernizing C++98 or C++03 code to C++11 or later, which often presents opportunities to utilize new language and standard library facilities that reduces the amount of code we have to maintain.
+Say modernizing C++98 or C++03 code to C++11 or later, which often presents opportunities to utilize new language and standard library facilities that reduce the amount of code we have to maintain.